davidmalcolm/gcc-python-plugin/docs/cpychecker.rst

 NULL for which the per-thread exception state has not been set::

    input.c: In function 'test':
-   input.c:32:5: error: returning (PyObject*)NULL without setting an exception
+   input.c:32:5: warning: returning (PyObject*)NULL without setting an exception

 (TODO: provide a way to mark a function as setting this state)